Dual formulation of second order target problems: The setup

-\begin{rem} {\rm In the standard stochastic analysis literature, the theory is developed under the augmented filtration.
+\begin{rem} In the standard stochastic analysis literature, the theory is developed under the augmented filtration.
 Because we are working under mutually singular measures, unless otherwise stated, we shall use the filtration $\dbF$.
-We recall from \cite{STZ09a} that, for every probability measure $\dbP$, every $\overline\dbF^\dbP$-progressively measurable process $X$ has an $\dbF$-progressively measurable version $\tilde X$, i.e. $X=\tilde X$, $\dbP-$a.s.
-Therefore, given $\dbP$, all processes involved in this paper will be considered in their $\dbF$-version.
+We recall from~\cite{STZ09a} that, for every probability measure $\dbP$, every $\overline\dbF^\dbP$-progressively measurable process $X$ has an $\dbF$-progressively measurable version $\tilde X$, that is, $X=\tilde X$, \mbox{$\dbP$-a.s.} Therefore, given $\dbP$, all processes involved in this paper will be considered in their $\dbF$-version.
 However, notice that such a version may depend on $\dbP$.
-See also Remark \ref{rem-FF+} below.
+See also Remark~\ref{rem-FF+} below.

 Moreover, following similar arguments, the above result still holds true if we replace $\dbF$ by an arbitrary filtration.
-In the proof of Lemma \ref{lem-atilde}, we have used the result on the filtration $\dbF^{X^\a}$. \ep} \end{rem} Finally we clarify that by the statement ``$\tilde X = X$, $\dbP$-a.s." we mean that these processes are equal $dt\times d\dbP$-a.s..
-When both of them are \cad, clearly $\tilde X_t = X_t$, $0\le t\le 1$, $\dbP$-a.s..
+In the proof of Lemma~\ref{lem-atilde}, we have used the result on the filtration $\dbF^{X^\a}$. \end{rem}